-In addition, the road through Taipā (State Highway 10) plays an important role as an alternative route to use if State Highway 1 is closed.
+The road through Taipā (State Highway 10) plays an important role as an alternative route to use if State Highway 1 is closed.
 This project has helped improve the resilience of the route.